 - Engine Hoist Style

 If you need to move your engine from your car to a work surface, having an engine hoist that features wheels or castors can be ideal.
-If you need an engine hoist that features movement, you will most likely need a hydraulic engine hoist.
+If you need an engine hoist that features movement, you will most likely need a hydraulic engine hoist with caster wheels.
 Chain and electric engine hoists are typically stationary.

 Unless you’re buying an engine hoist for your mechanic shop, you probably don’t have a dedicated space for this important tool.
 If space is a factor, you should consider a chain engine hoist as these can be easily set up and put away.
 However, there are hydraulic engine hoists that can be folded.

 The lift capability can vary depending on the specific brand.
 However, in general, an engine hoist will usually be able to lift between one to two tons or 2,000 to 4,000 pounds.
 As a general rule, you should opt for a lift with a two-ton capacity as this will give you the safest lift experience.
 Some are light lifters having a 3/4 Ton or 1,500 lb capacity.

 How do you lift an engine with a hoist?

 For an engine lift, you’ll need to start by disconnecting and draining your engine.
 But keep in mind that once you disconnect the engine, it will be heavy and fall to the ground.
 So, you’ll need to have something in place under it to keep it from falling.
 Attach the chain from your hoist to the engine and ensure that it’s securely in place.
 At this point, you can lift the engine out of the car.
 Once you’ve cleared the engine bay of your car, you can then move the engine hoist to your workspace.

 How much is a two-ton engine hoist?